larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/plan.md

 Please note the annoncement regarding the project on ItsLearning.

 In the lecture on September 26th, we discussed exercise sheet 3.
 Then started with the topic branching (see [slides](lecture5.pdf)).
-We covered formalism of branching and Vertex Cover.
+We covered Chapter 3.0 (formalism of branching) and Chapter 3.1 (Vertex Cover) from the textbook.
 We didn't get to the algorithm for Closest String yet.
 " %}

 Materials by topics